Pylons/pyramid/docs/narr/security.rst

   ACL like so: ``(Allow, 'fred', ALL_PERMISSIONS)``.
-The ``ALL_PERMISSIONS`` object is actually a standin object that has a ``__contains__`` method that always returns True, which, for all known security policies, has the effect of indicating that a given principal "has" any permission asked for by the system.
+The ``ALL_PERMISSIONS`` object is actually a standin object that has a ``__contains__`` method that always returns True, which, for all known authorization policies, has the effect of indicating that a given principal "has" any permission asked for by the system.

 Special ACEs
 ------------